levalleux-ludo/toptal-test/README.md

 - The initial total supply is 10000000

+- Another user can not burn all tokens

 - The token contract owner can burn all tokens

-- Another user can not burn all tokens

 - The token contract owner can mint N tokens, hence increasing the total supply

 - Another user cannot mint tokens

-### Buying token/token price
+### Buying token/token price (Market Contract)

 - A user can buy a given amount of tokens at a price of 0.01 ETH